 What is Marshalls?

-Marshalls is an American chain of discounters operating in the United States, Canada, and Puerto Rico.
-It has been in existence since 1956, and since 1995, it belongs to the multinational corporation The TJX Companies.
+Marshalls is an American chain of discount stores operating in the United States, Canada, and Puerto Rico.
+It has been in existence since 1956, and since 1995, it has belonged to the multinational corporation The TJX Companies.
 Its department stores sell well-known branded goods at substantial discounts.

 1956 – 1970

-The old logo was used in newspaper advertising and was black and white because color printing was not common at that time.
+The old logo was used in newspaper advertising and was black-and-white because color printing was not common at the time.
 It contained the word “Marshall’s,” composed of bold glyphs with a slight rightward tilt.
 Notably, the “M” looked like a tape folded several times.
 All the letters were uppercase but varied in size.
 Both “l” letters seemed lowercase due to shortened horizontal strokes.
 Moreover, the left vertical line of the “H” was longer than the right one.

 A thin handwritten “Department store” inscription was slightly lower, executed in legible handwriting.
 At the very top, information about the brand was provided, specifically that it specialized in selling goods at low prices.
 The text was based on a large black parallelogram, harmoniously matching the italicized font.